MarioBonse/KakuroSolverCSP/README.md

   </div>
 In order to find the numbers that solves the problem we will works in three steps:

-1) The board expressed as a matrix is translated to another structure (like a hypergraph).
+1) The board expressed as a matrix is translated to another structure (an hypergraph).
 It represents the empty cells as  "variables type" with a domain which is originally [1,2,3,4,5,6,7,8,9] (aka range(1,10)).
-They are like the nodes of the hypergraph.
+They are the nodes of the hypergraph.
 Then there is another object, the constraints, which are a lists of variables with a number that is the sum that the variables have to reach.
 It's like the hyper-arch of the hypergraph.
+The constain ha also an implicit rule, that the variables have to be different on each constrain.

 2) Reduce the domains of the variables with the "Node consistency" technique.
 A variable can't be higher or equal to the sum that has to reach so we can delete the elements in the domains which are greater than the sum.